Testing for Nonlinear Cointegration under Heteroskedasticity: Introduction

-This paper presents a framework capable to test for cointegration both when the cointegrating relation is nonlinear and in the presence of heteroskedasticity.
-In order to achieve this, we mainly build on \cite{ChoiSaikkonen2010} and on \cite{CavaliereTaylor2006}.
-The nonlinear cointegrating relation can be very general and variance breaks can occur both in the integrated regressor and in the (stationary or integrated) error term.
+This paper presents a framework to test the null of cointegration when the cointegrating relation may be nonlinear, serially correlated, endogenous and heteroskedastic.
+Building on \cite{ChoiSaikkonen2010} and \cite{CavaliereTaylor2006}, both the nonlinear cointegrating relation and the variance breaks can be fairly general, the latter being allowed to occur both in the integrated regressor and in the error term.

-There are two possibilities for specifying a null hypothesis.
-Namely, one can formulate the null hypothesis of \emph{no cointegration}.
-In this field, e.g., \cite{Dickey1979}, \cite{Phillips1988} and their numerous extensions test the null of the presence of a unit root for univariate time series. \cite{Engle1987} extended this to the context of testing for no cointegration.
+When testing the null of \emph{no cointegration}, \cite{Engle1987} extended tests of the null of the presence of a unit root for univariate time series \cite[e.g.,][]{Dickey1979,Phillips1988} to no-cointegration tests.
 Alternatively, \cite{KPSS1992} test the null of stationarity against the alternative of a unit root (commonly known as KPSS test). \cite{Shin1994} extended this approach to test the null of \emph{cointegration}, as we do here.
-The basic idea is to use the ordinary least squares (OLS) residuals of a linear cointegrating regression to build the test statistic.
+He used the ordinary least squares (OLS) residuals of a linear cointegrating regression to build the test statistic.

-This theory has been enhanced in several directions.
-For example, \cite{Leybourne1994} and \cite{McCabe1997} proposed extensions of the original framework. \cite{Cavaliere2005} and \cite{CavaliereTaylor2006} incorporated variance breaks into the linear cointegration model. \cite{SaikkonenChoi2004} dropped the linearity assumption of the cointegrating regression and proposed a test for cointegrating smooth transition functions. \cite{ChoiSaikkonen2010} further extended this to general kinds of nonlinear cointegrating regressions.
-Both employed nonlinear least squares estimation (NLS) and leads-and-lags regression instead of OLS for estimating the cointegrating parameter vector.
+This theory has been developed in many directions.
+Some that make contributions related to our setup include \cite{Leybourne1994} and \cite{McCabe1997}, who proposed extensions of the original framework (e.g., by handling autocorrelation with a parametric adjustment). \cite{Cavaliere2005} and \cite{CavaliereTaylor2006} incorporated variance breaks into the linear cointegration model. \cite{SaikkonenChoi2004} weakened the linearity assumption of the cointegrating regression and proposed a test for cointegrating smooth transition functions. \cite{ChoiSaikkonen2010} further extended this approach to general types of nonlinear cointegrating regressions.
+Both employed nonlinear least squares (NLS) estimation and leads-and-lags regression instead of OLS for estimating the potential cointegrating parameter vector.

+These contributions are tremendously relevant as nonlinear cointegration has recently received increasing attention in the literature.
+See, for example, \citet{Wagner2015}, \citet{Stypka2017}, \citet{Hu_Phillips_Wang_2021}, \citet{Wang_Phillips_Kasparis_2021} or \citet{Lin+TuETAL-Estidoubcoin:20}.
+These authors address different types of nonlinearity, including polynomial and nonparametric setups. \citet{Tjstheim-Somenotenonlcoin:20} provides a partial survey.
+Valid testing procedures are therefore valuable.\footnote{Some contributions to the bootstrap testing literature will be reviewed in Section \ref{sec:cointtest}.}